Many working Australians are able to choose their own superannuation fund and, as an employer, you will need to ensure that you meet your obligations.

 Letter of Compliance

 This letter from AustralianSuper confirms the Fund's eligibility to be selected as your employer (or default) fund, and to receive contributions on behalf of your employees.
-AustralianSuper is fully regulated, is a complying fund within the meaning of the Superannuation Industry (Supervision) Act 1993, and is MySuper Authorised 65714394898856.
-It is able to receive contributions that you make for your employees and offers insurance cover under the Choice of Fund requirements under the SG legislation.
+AustralianSuper is fully regulated and is a complying fund within the meaning of the Superannuation Industry (Supervision) Act 1993.
+It is able to receive contributions that you make for your employees and offers compliant insurance cover under the Choice of Fund requirements under the SG legislation.

 Unless you hold an Australian Financial Services Licence (AFSL), or are an authorised representative of an organisation that holds an AFSL, you cannot recommend any financial products or give advice about any superannuation funds.